apache/pulsar-site/docs/concepts-multi-tenancy.md

 ## Tenants

-A Pulsar tenant is an administrative unit for allocating capacity and enforcing an authentication/authorization scheme.
-To each tenant in a Pulsar instance you can assign:
+A Pulsar tenant is an administrative unit for allocating capacity and enforcing an authentication or authorization scheme.
+To each tenant in a Pulsar instance, you can assign:

 * An [authorization](security-authorization.md) scheme
 * The set of [clusters](reference-terminology.md#cluster) to which the tenant's configuration applies